FL0R1AN84/GammaGate/README.md

 - 🔭 I’m currently working on **On my project work for my education**

-- 🌱 I’m currently learning **Vue.js and Nuxt.js and and soon I dedicate React**
+- 🌱 I’m currently learning **Vue.js and Nuxt.js and and soon I dedicate Laravel**

 <h3 align="left">Connect with me:</h3>
 <p align="left">